MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 ### proximity-in-event

-To receive this signal the **Gnome::Gtk3::Window** associated to the widget needs to enable the **Gnome::Gtk3::DK-PROXIMITY-IN-MASK** mask.
+To receive this signal the **Gnome::Gtk3::Window** associated to the widget needs to enable the `GDK-PROXIMITY-IN-MASK` mask.

 This signal will be sent to the grab widget if there is one.